openethereum/parity-deploy/README.md

 ```--expose``` This option will expose ports 8080, 8180, 8545 and 30303 on the container name given as an argument.

-``--chain-options``` Pass a quoted string of options for the parity container, e.g. "--force-signing --no-ui"
+``--parity-options``` Pass a quoted string of options for the parity container, e.g. "--force-signing --no-ui"

 # Using the tool